redhat-developer/vscode-didact/README.md

 For a list of available commands, check out the [Command Reference](examples/commands.reference.md).

+## Current Issues

+If you run into issues migrating from an earlier version of Didact (0.3.x or earlier) to 0.4.x, you may need to refresh the tutorial registry.
+See [Troubleshooting](https://redhat-developer.github.io/vscode-didact/troubleshooting) in the docs for details.

 ## Ideas or want to contribute?

 Check out [the project on Github](https://github.com/redhat-developer/vscode-didact)!